Where are they now? The Arsenal XI from Mikel Arteta’s first game as boss in 2019

 “I’m realistic enough to know it won’t happen overnight, but the current squad has plenty of talent and there is a great pipeline of young players coming through from the academy.”

-After a number of sticky periods, Arteta has transformed Arsenal from mid-table mediocrity into a team of Premier League title challengers.
+After a number of sticky periods, Arteta has transformed Arsenal from mid-table mediocrity into one of the best teams in the Premier League.

 But his first game as manager, a 1-1 draw at Bournemouth on Boxing Day 2019, was an inauspicious beginning and the majority of the Arsenal players that day are no longer at the Emirates.